AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk/customer-journey-analytics.md

 1. Drag and drop the **[!UICONTROL Screen Views]** component on [!UICONTROL _Drop a **metric** here (or any other component_)].
    ![CJA Projects 7](assets/cja-projects-7.png)
-   Your freeform table now shows screen views for the days for your selected time period.
-However, you want to show screen views for the different screens used in the app.
+   Your freeform table now shows screen views for each day for your selected time period.
+However, you want to show the number of screen views for each of the different screens used in the app.

 1. To show the **[!UICONTROL DIMENSIONS]** list of components, select ![Cross](https://spectrum.adobe.com/static/icons/ui_18/CrossSize100.svg) to remove the ![Event](https://spectrum.adobe.com/static/icons/workflow_18/Smock_Event_18_N.svg) **[!UICONTROL Metrics]** filter from the components rail.
    ![CJA Project 8](assets/cja-projects-8.png)